Spotify eyes Latin America where growth on pace with parts of Europe

 MIAMI Music streaming service Spotify is setting its sights on Latin America where the 17 countries it operates in could comprise up to 15 percent of its global business, the company's managing director of Latin America said.

-The privately held Swedish streaming platform is focusing on emerging markets after raising $100 million in 2012 to support that growth.
-Spotify launched in Mexico two years ago, said Spotify's Gustavo Diament, and the country is already among the top five of Spotify's 58 markets.
+The privately held Swedish streaming platform is focussing on emerging markets after raising $100 million in 2012 to support that growth.
+Spotify launched in Mexico little more than a year ago, said Spotify's Gustavo Diament, and the country is already among the top five of Spotify's 58 markets.

 "It's close to becoming bigger than Germany," he told Reuters this week during eMerge Americas, a Miami Beach-based technology conference.